Developer Guide

 Saving Score History

 This feature saves scores from previous rounds of quizzing.
-It is facilitated by classes in the Command
+It is facilitated by classes in the Command, Model and Storage components.

 -